 This U Boat spent a total of 372 days a sea and sank 85,299 tons of shipping.
 All ships sunk were under her first commander KrvKapt Hans-Georg Friedrich Poske and on the second, third and fourth patrols.
 U-504’s most successful patrol in terms of tonnage suck was on her South African patrol.

 KrvKapt Hans-Georg Friedrich Poske survived the war, he also served post war as well and retired in 1963.
-Note on the image below he was awarded a Knights Cross.
+Note on the image provided he was awarded a Knights Cross.

-Thank you to Sandy Evan Hanes for additional input, reference wikipedia
+Reference and thanks to Sandy Evan Hanes for additional input.

 The Leonardo da Vinci The Leonardo da Vinci wreaks havoc off South Africa’s coastline